zoogie/dumpTool/README.txt

 Directions:
-Just boot the dumpTool.nds app and press A.
+Just boot SafeNANDManager and press A.
 It will dump a nand.bin with nocash footer to your dsi at DT010203040A0B0C0D/nand.bin
 The folder will be next to wherever you put dumpTool.nds.
 And obviously, your foldername will have different characters.
 It's console-unique.
+You can also restore a different but still console-unique nand.bin

 General Info:
 This tool should create a nand.bin identical to fwTool.nds 2.0.
 The same holds true for its nand.bin.sha1 file as well.